Get to Know Your Physician

 Cosmetic surgery and aesthetic services can help improve your appearance, but may not be appropriate for everyone.
 Before any surgical or aesthetic procedure, make sure you are informed about facility safety regulations and staff license and certifications.

-At our facility, anesthesia is administered by a board-certified or board-eligible anesthesiologist or certified nurse anesthetist.
+At our facility, anesthesia is administered by a board-certified or board-eligible anesthesiologist.

-Plastic surgeons who complete 6-8 years of specialized training after medical school and pass written and oral exams may become certified by the American Board of Plastic Surgery (ABPS).
+Plastic surgeons who complete 6-8 years of specialized training after medical school and pass written and oral exams are certified by the American Board of Plastic Surgery (ABPS).

 Our surgeons have privileges to perform the same procedure at a local hospital and have the ability to admit patients to that hospital in the event of an emergency.